-As of June 30, 2022, all 50 states, the District of Columbia, and territories including American Samoa, Guam, Northern Mariana Islands*, Puerto Rico, and U.S. Virgin Islands have FEMA-approved mitigation plans.
+As of Dec.
+31, 2022, all 50 states, the District of Columbia, and five territories including American Samoa, Guam, Northern Mariana Islands*, Puerto Rico, and U.S. Virgin Islands have approved mitigation plans.

-A total of over 24,000 local and 229 tribal governments have current tribal mitigation plans.
+A total of over 24,700 local governments and 240tribal governments have approved or approvable-pending-adoption mitigation plans.

-The nation's population who live in communities with current mitigation plans is over 85%.
-States, tribes, territories and local governments benefit from all hazard planning because it helps them understand natural hazards and develop mitigation strategies.
+The nation's population who live in communities with current mitigation plans is almost 85%.
+States, tribes, territories, and local governments benefit from all hazard planning because it helps them understand natural hazards and develop mitigation strategies.
 It also provides eligibility for certain non-emergency FEMA grants.

 National Status Map